Teen Vogue Promotes Antifa, Marx, Communism, Makes It Sound Cool

 Teen Vogue is corrupting our youth.
 Last year, they published an article promoting Antifa and they are doing it again this year.
 Their latest article is titled Anarchy: What It Is and Why Pop Culture Loves It.
 They are teaching teens to be violent leftists.
-They make it cool, and provide links to all the radical websites so teens can read all about them and get hooked.
+They make it cool and provide numerous links to all the radical websites so teens can read all about them and get hooked.

 TEEN VOGUE PROMOTES ANARCHISTS, VIOLENCE, AND COMMUNISM